kallerosenbaum/grokkingbitcoin/readme.md

-This will build one html file for each chapter and put them in the `build` directory with the names grokking-bitcoin-&lt;X>.html, where X is the chapter number.
-The cross references between chapters will not work in chunked build, unfortunately.
+This will build one html file for each chapter and put them in the `build` directory with the names grokking-bitcoin-&lt;X>.html, where X is the chapter number (1-11), and grokking-bitcoin-app&lt;Y>.html, where Y is the appendix number (1-3).
+The cross references between chapters will not work in the chunked build, unfortunately.

 ### Build all